rediris-es/simplesamlphp-module-skin-rediris/README.md

 3. Copy your institution logo under these paths:

-   -  `simplesamlphp-module-skin-rediris/www/assets/images/logo.svg` is the organisation logo in full color
+   -  `simplesamlphp-module-skin-rediris/www/assets/images/logo.svg` is the organization logo in full color
-   -  `simplesamlphp-module-skin-rediris/www/assets/images/logo-white.svg` is the organisation logo in white, to be used on top of a darker color.
+   -  `simplesamlphp-module-skin-rediris/www/assets/images/logo-white.svg` is the organization logo in white, to be used on top of a darker color.

 4. Edit the following files, to fit your organization color: